sophiaorlando/weather-app/README.md

 #  World Wide City Weather application

-## This responsive application allows for users to search over 200,000 cities on Earth.
+## This responsive application allows for users to search over 200,000 cities on Earth and recieve relevant information about the current weather status.

 ### Languages Used:
 - Javascript